outofmbufs/tokenizer/README.md

       <TokenID.FOO: 3>
       <TokenID.IDENTIFIER: 4>

-If the application wants to separate out the processing of the rules into a TokenID Enum from the creation of the Tokenizer it can call `create_tokenID_enum` explicitly:
+Applications can call (classmethod) `create_tokenID_enum` directly to create a TokenID Enum separately from instantiating a `Tokenizer`:

     ids = Tokenizer.create_tokenID_enum(rules)

 in which case `ids` will be the Enum.
-That Enum (or one constructed entirely custom by the application) can be passed into Tokenizer for use in lieu of generating a different one again.
+That Enum (or one constructed entirely custom by the application) can be passed into `Tokenizer` for use in lieu of generating a different one again.
 Here is an example with a hand-build Enum for token IDs:

     from tokenizer import TokenMatch, Tokenizer
     from enum import Enum